SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.servicetests.likeservicetests.md

 ### **InsertLike_ShouldThrowLikeIudException_WhenDatabaseIudActionExceptionIsThrown()**

-Tests that InsertLike throws LikeIudException when a DatabaseIudActionException is thrown.

 ```csharp
 public void InsertLike_ShouldThrowLikeIudException_WhenDatabaseIudActionExceptionIsThrown()
 ```

 ### **InsertLike_ShouldThrowLikeGeneralException_WhenGeneralDatabaseExceptionIsThrown()**

-Tests that InsertLike throws LikeGeneralException when a GeneralDatabaseException is thrown.

 ```csharp
 public void InsertLike_ShouldThrowLikeGeneralException_WhenGeneralDatabaseExceptionIsThrown()
 ```

 ### **DeleteLike_ShouldReturnTrue_WhenLikeIsDeletedSuccessfully()**

-Tests that DeleteLike returns true when the like is deleted successfully.

 ```csharp
 public Task DeleteLike_ShouldReturnTrue_WhenLikeIsDeletedSuccessfully()